UGE International: Services

-Financial - TSX listing
+History

+In August 2013, the company raised $20m fund from Tamra-Tacoma Capital Partners (now Energent L.P.) to provide financing for uge's fast-growing telecoms segment and secured $5M investment from Energine in April 2014.

 In 2014 the company was publicly listed on the TSX Venture Exchange (TSX:UGE.V).
 The Haywood Securities initiated research coverage on the company in November 2017, setting a target share price of $1 and in June 2018, the SeeThru Equity initiated coverage with a price target of C$1.02 / $0.78.

-Capitalization timeline

-In August 2013, the company raises $20m fund from Tamra-Tacoma Capital Partners (now Energent L.P.) to provide financing for uge's fast-growing telecoms segment and secured $5M investment from Energine in April 2014.
 In March 2015, the company closed its non-brokered private placement of units (the "Units") at $1.50 per Unit for aggregate gross proceeds of CAD 1,784,751.
-The company acquire all of the issued and outstanding equity shares of Endura Energy Project Corp.
-In February 2016.
+The company acquired all of the issued and outstanding equity shares of Endura Energy Project Corp. in February 2016.

 In 2017, UGE signed a $15 million contract with Peterborough Utilities that become one of the largest contracts in their history.
 The company also signed an agreement with a syndicate of underwriters the same year according to which the underwriters agreed to purchase three million units from the company at 60 cents per unit on a bought deal private placement basis for aggregate gross proceeds of $1.8-million.

+In 2025, UGE acquired 122 solar projects from OYA Renewables in a bankruptcy auction.
+The 2.35GW portfolio spans 14 states.